-Technically speaking, the Eero Pro is the better product, but at double the price of the base Eero, it's not worth it for most people.
-With tri-band support and greater overall Wi-Fi capacity, the Pro is a good choice for people that need more than 1Gbps on their devices.
-Most people won't need that much internet speed.
-For most people, the base Eero with be fast enough and the lower price leaves room for more units which could result in more flexible and extensive coverage.
+Technically speaking, the Eero Pro is the more capable router, but at double the price of the base Eero, it's not worth it for most people.
+Eero Pro makes the most sense for someone with an internet connection over 500Mbps that wants to make sure they don't give up performance with a full mesh system.
+Quite a few people don't have an internet connection that fast, and for those people, the base Eero will be fast enough, and the lower price leaves room for more units, which could result in more flexible and extensive coverage.

 The standard Eero is no slouch, though.
-Both routers support 2x2 MU-MIMO, which can quickly manage traffic with multiple connections, as well as the same CPU and RAM figures.
+AC1300 speeds with MU-MIMO support can quickly manage traffic with multiple connections.
 You can safely expect the software experience on the two devices to be very similar.
 This is nice since the software is one of the strongest parts of the Eero experience.

 1 used for WAN